springfall2008/batpred/docs/apps-yaml.md

 | SolisX | [apps.yaml](https://raw.githubusercontent.com/springfall2008/batpred/main/templates/ginlong_solis.yaml) |
 | SolarEdge | [apps.yaml](https://raw.githubusercontent.com/springfall2008/batpred/main/templates/solaredge.yaml) |

-The GivEnergy template will be installed by default but if you are using another inverter please copy the correct template into your
-`/config/appdaemon/apps/batpred/config/` directory and modify it from there.
+The GivEnergy template will be installed by default but if you are using another inverter please copy the correct template into the directory where your `apps.yaml` is stored, and modify it from there.

 ## Basics